Algorithms are a pain in the ass, especially to us online creators who do it for a living.

 - You have the ability to monetize your blog by adding ads or affiliate links

-- You can customize your blog the way you want
+- Can customize your blog the way you want

 - You are your own boss and you set the rules for success for your blog